sourisimos/Neuroflou/README.md

+This is an interpretable by design neural network.
+The project was a first work on this type of structure.

 # Setting up the Environment and Configuration

 To get started with the software, follow these steps in the terminal in the *specified order*: